sourcegraph/about/handbook/product/user_research/user_research_observer.md

 ## What happens after the session’s done

-After the session is done (thank you!), we will have a session recording with all of the notes timestamped to the video.
-Synthesizing the results is always a bit different: sometimes you won’t have to do anything—the researcher might just do a quick pass and come up with action items.
-Other times, we might plan a debrief to discuss the session immediately after it’s done.
+After the session is done (thank you!), a recording with all of the notes timestamped to the video will be saved on LookBack.
+The moderator will synthesize the results.
+Sometimes, we might also plan a debrief to discuss the session immediately after it’s done.
 We will always make sure you know exactly what to expect.